Melanoma Treatment: Topical Cannabinoids Are Not Ideal

 For cannabinoids to effectively treat melanoma, the cancer cells need to express the cannabinoid receptors CB1 and CB2.
 Studies of the skin have found that CB1 and CB2 receptors are indeed expressed by various types of skin cells and subcutaneous nerve cells.

 Scientists have also verified the presence of CB1 and CB2 receptors in melanoma cells.
-This suggests that we could use cannabinoids to target these cells.
+This suggests that we could utilize cannabinoids to target these cells.
 The presence of these receptors suggests that the endocannabinoid system has a normal function in maintaining the health of our skin.
 One hypothesis is that endocannabinoids involve the normal differentiation of keratinocytes.
 This is the process that produces and maintains our protective layer of skin cells.

 Skin cells, and melanoma cells in particular, express cannabinoid receptors.
 Because of this, scientists are working on several preclinical studies of the effects of cannabinoids on melanoma.
 Many of these studies used melanoma cells growing in vitro, or in cell culture plates in a lab.
 Treating melanoma cells with cannabinoids (like THC) reduces the proliferation of the cells by slowing down their growth and division.